lansdon-qualta/RVorteksExport/README.md

 # RVorteksExport
-Export a dataframe to Vorteks Visualization Environment
+Export a dataframe to Vorteks (VVE, VDM or VPE)

 Example usage when importing the R package from github:
 ```